Nondeterministic automatic complexity of overlap-free and almost square-free words: Introduction

-\begin{section}{Introduction} The Kolmogorov complexity of a finite word $w$ is roughly speaking the length of the shortest description $w^*$ of $w$ in a fixed formal language.
+The Kolmogorov complexity of a finite word $w$ is, roughly speaking, the length of the shortest description $w^*$ of $w$ in a fixed formal language.
 The description $w^*$ can be thought of as an optimally compressed version of $w$.
-Motivated by the non-computability of Kolmogorov complexity, Shallit and Wang studied a deterministic finite automaton analogue. \begin{df}[Shallit and Wang \cite{MR1897300}] The \emph{automatic complexity} of a finite binary string \(x=x_1\ldots x_n\) is the least number \(A_D(x)\) of states of a {deterministic finite automaton} \(M\) such that \(x\) is the only string of length \(n\) in the language accepted by \(M\). \end{df} This complexity notion has two minor deficiencies: \begin{enumerate} \item{} Most of the relevant automata end up having a ``dead state'' whose sole purpose is to absorb any irrelevant or unacceptable transitions. \item{} The complexity of a string can be changed by reversing it.
+Motivated by the non-computability of Kolmogorov complexity, Shallit and Wang \cite{MR1897300} studied a deterministic finite automaton analogue.
+A more recent approach is due to Calude, Salomaa, and Roblot \cite{Calude}.

+\begin{df}[Shallit and Wang \cite{MR1897300}] The \emph{automatic complexity} of a finite binary string \(x=x_1\cdots x_n\) is the least number \(A_D(x)\) of states of a {deterministic finite automaton} \(M\) such that \(x\) is the only string of length \(n\) in the language accepted by \(M\). \end{df} This complexity notion has the following two properties: \begin{enumerate} \item{} Most of the relevant automata end up having a ``dead state'' whose sole purpose is to absorb any irrelevant or unacceptable transitions. \item{} The complexity of a string can be changed by reversing it.
 For instance,

+Equation \ref{eq1} was verified by a computer program; for the idea and a partial proof see Figure \ref{referee}.
+The anonymous referee of this article raised the question, which we have not been able to answer, whether the complexity of a string and its reverse can be arbitrarily far apart. \end{enumerate}